 Psalm 34:18 says that “the LORD is close to the brokenhearted and saves those who are crushed in spirit.”
 God understands our grief and offers to be with us and comfort us with promises from His Word and with the “peace that passes all understanding” (Philippians 4:6–7).
 He also included examples in His Word of godly people who suffered grief.
 Peter felt grief when Jesus asked him three times, “Do you love me more than these?”
 (John 21:17), and he grieved at the memory of how he had betrayed his best Friend (Luke 22:61–62).
 Paul was grieved over the unrepentant sin in the churches he loved (2 Corinthians 12:21).
-And Jesus grieved over the hardness of people’s hearts in refusing to accept Him as the Son of God (Mark 3:5).
+Jesus Himself was “a man of sorrows, acquainted with deepest grief” (Isaiah 53:3, NLT).
+Our Lord grieved over the hardness of people’s hearts in refusing to accept Him as the Son of God (Mark 3:5; Luke 19:41).
 As His crucifixion approached, Jesus was deeply grieved at the tremendous ordeal He had to face (Mark 14:33–36).

 We can grieve the Holy Spirit by our actions and attitudes (Ephesians 4:30).
 When we have been bought with the blood of Jesus, sealed forever as a child of God, the Holy Spirit takes the initiative to transform us into godly people (2 Corinthians 5:17; Romans 8:29).
 But He does not make us robots.
 We still have the freedom to obey or disobey Him.
 When we act in carnal, fleshly ways, we grieve the Spirit who lives inside us.